s Kenneth Lee Gallery - Instructional Videos

 3 minute video: Dynamic Range Correction with Brushed Layers

-Vintage Toning with Color Transfer
+Toning Monochrome Images with Color Transfer

 Here's a remarkably fast and easy way to tone monochrome images.